Having a funnel packed with high-quality leads is every sales professional’s holy grail.

 If we add the fact that the entire world is currently living in some kind of socially distanced normalcy, it’s obvious that humanizing your cold emails is what will differentiate you from the crowd.

-And there’s no better way to do that than recording and attaching videos to your cold emails.
+And there’s no better way to do that than creating videos and attaching them to your cold emails.
 Besides putting a face to a name, this tactic allows you to deliver and get your message across better, build trust and authenticity, and grab your recipients’ attention.

 If you’re not sure how to get your cold video email outreach right, here are some guidelines.